Turpentine Creek Wildlife Refuge in Eureka Springs – A Sanctuary for Lions and Tigers and Bears! (Oh My!)

 You guys know I’m 100% a cat lady, so when I was offered the opportunity to visit a big cat sanctuary, I was all over it!
 Bring me all the kitties, please!

-Turpentine Creek is different from most attractions in that they wish they didn’t have to exist.
-The animal sanctuary, which is located in Eureka Springs, Arkansas, takes in big cats whose owners pass away or realize they’re not equipped to care for them, or from other exhibits that close down.
-Unlike some animal attractions, these guys aren’t being taken away from their natural habitats or being bred for exhibition, they’re being rescued from unsafe situations and being given a forever home.
+Turpentine Creek Wildlife Refuge in Eureka Springs is different from most attractions in that they wish they didn’t have to exist.
+This animal sanctuary takes in big cats whose owners pass away or realize they’re not equipped to care for them, or from other exhibits that close down.
+Unlike the animals in some attractions, these cats aren’t being taken away from their natural habitats or being bred for exhibition, they’re being rescued from unsafe situations and being given a forever home.

 Every animal’s story is different, and their enclosures are equipped with signs that fill you in on their background.